-- Be prepared for employment in research/faculty positions at top-tier research institutions. - Contribute to the interdisciplinary public discourse on education improvement. - Engage in and promote evidence-based practices through the application of rigorous methodology. - Link education research to policy and practice. - Provide leadership in the field by developing an independent line of ethical and culturally responsive research. - Contribute to development of the next generation of scholars. - Be able to influence school policy and reform.
+- Be prepared for employment in research/ faculty positions at top-tier research institutions. - Contribute to the interdisciplinary public discourse on education improvement. - Engage in and promote evidence-based practices through the application of rigorous methodology. - Link education research to policy and practice. - Provide leadership in the field by developing an independent line of ethical and culturally responsive research. - Contribute to development of the next generation of scholars. - Be able to influence school policy and reform.

-At minimum, applicants to the Ph.D. program should hold a master's degree from a regionally or nationally accredited college or university.
+At minimum, applicants to the Ph.D. program should hold a master's degree from an accredited college university.
 Previous degrees must document outstanding academic achievement in an area of study closely associated with the objectives of the program.
 Applicants must submit the online admission application form, application fee, and official transcripts from all postsecondary institutions attended.
-Applicants are required to earn superior scores on the Graduate Record Examination (GRE) (taken within the past five years), present acceptable TOEFL scores (if an international student), and demonstrate potential to become top scholars.
-Three letters of reference affirming the applicant's qualifications for advanced graduate study and potential for professional development in the field must also be submitted.
-Additionally, a Curriculum Vitae (resumé) and personal statement (outlining professional plans, goals, and expectations related to the Ph.D. program) are required.
+If the earned degree or credit is from an educational institution abroad, the candidate's academic record must be evaluated by a credential evaluation agency before consideration for admission.
+Applicants are required to earn superior scores on the Graduate Record Examination (GRE) (taken within the past five years), present acceptable TOEFL or IELTS scores (if an international student), and demonstrate potential to become top scholars.
+Additionally, applicants are required to submit a curriculum vitae, a personal statement (outlining professional plans, goals, and expectations related to the Ph.D. program), dispositions survey, and three letters of reference affirming the applicant's qualifications for advanced graduate study and potential for professional development in the field.
 Selected applicants who meet the entrance requirements will be invited to interview with the doctoral admissions committee.